SwishDaddy/segmed-demo/readme.md

 - This project is web-based, and therefore requires a web server.
 I use an AWS EC2 UBUNTU server running NGINX as the web server.
 - The web server must run PHP 7.2 (or greater).
 - **IMPORTANT** Make sure to set the Default Document to "index.php" in your web server!
 Otherwise you'll get a 404 or some other error.
+- Be sure that your web user has read and write access to all files, but especially *tags.json*.

 ### Notes
 I know I didn't build this ***exactly*** as described in the requirements doc, but I think that what I have created meets all the requirements, and is a pretty user-friendly tool!